mariateodorapopescu/CSharp/README.md

 ## Dive In!

 Explore the individual folders to discover the unique programs and the coding techniques employed during the 10th grade.
 Each program presents a different aspect of CSharp application development, making it a valuable resource for learning and exploration.
-Enjoy coding! 🚀